Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/06_params.md

     1. Declared global parameter values for the greeing message and output directory
     2. Used parameterised inputs with `Channel.of(params.greeting)`
-    3. Applied the `--greeting` and `--outdir` flags to overrise defaults at runtime
+    3. Applied the `--greeting` and `--outdir` flags to override defaults at runtime
     4. Replaced hardcoded values with configurable options
     5. Recognised the benefits of configuring output names for reproducibility